mbhatt1/maifscratch/IMPLEMENTATION_STATUS.md

 ## Conclusion

-The MAIF implementation is now production-ready with all critical components implemented and thoroughly tested.
-The system provides robust security, high performance, and comprehensive data management capabilities for AI applications.
+The MAIF implementation provides a solid foundation with core cryptographic primitives implemented correctly.
+Recent improvements have addressed several implementation gaps, particularly in the security module.
+While some advanced features mentioned in the documentation are still in development, the system now provides more robust security, high performance, and comprehensive data management capabilities for AI applications.

+**Note on Production Readiness**: While the core functionality is implemented and tested, users should perform their own security audits before deploying in production environments, particularly for sensitive applications.